Download the model¶

 nested inside the GCHP repository) that aren’t automatically retrieved

 option tells Git to finish retrieving the source code for each

 submodule.
 It will also initialize and update each submodule’s source

 code to the proper place in its version history.

 By default, the source code will be on the

-an official release is recommended because they are scientifically-validated versions of the
+official release is recommended because it is a

 Before continuing, it is worth checking that the source code was retrieved correctly.
 Run git status to check that there are no differences:

 gcuser:~/GCHP$ git status HEAD detached at 14.0.0 nothing to commit, working tree clean gcuser:~/GCHP$

 The output of git status should confirm your GCHP version and that there are no modifications (nothing to commit, and a clean working tree).
 It also says that you are are in detached HEAD state, meaning you are not in a GCHP git software branch.
 This is true for all submodules in the model as well.
 If you wish to use version control to track your changes you must checkout a new branch to work on in the directory you will be developing.